lelandbatey/configDebDev/helpFiles.md

 # Configuration of Nginx

+Note: at any time during configuration of Nginx, if you'd like to have extra debug information displayed about your configuration files, use the command `sudo nginx -t`.

 - Install nginx
 - Add your user to www-data `usermod -a -G www-data {USER}`
 - Change ownership of the /var/www/html directory `sudo chown -R {USERNAME}:www-data /var/www/`